humancompatible/gloves/README.md

 examined population, enabling users to explore and compare different configurations of GCE algorithms interactively.

 ## Project Structure
-GLOVES/

-├─ frontend/ # Contains the user-facing web application

-└─ backend/ # Contains the API and data processing logic

 ### `frontend/`
 This folder contains the source code for the web-based user interface of the GLOVES platform.
 Inside you can find also a detailed ReadMe.md file with the installation steps and the libraries used.